kihuruta/kihuruta/README.md

 - 👋 Hi, I’m @kihuruta
 - 👀 I’m interested in Data Science and CyberSecurity.
+I am also interested in Creating Learning Platforms.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on projects for beginners.